 When you realize there are problems with even the best and seemingly strongest types of evidence, it’s clear that juries need to hear strong arguments from both sides at trial.

-At Kammen & Moudy, we understand that evidence can be misinterpreted at trial.
+At Kammen & Moudy, LLC, we understand that evidence can be misinterpreted at trial.
 Juries need guidance to understand and evaluate the evidence put before them.